-Working with a certified trainer sets you up for success by having a trusted resource to help guide you towards your goals in a systematic fashion.
-It boils down to this, would you like to sweat for an hour with no structured plan or would you like to learn a little bit about your body, optimize your movement, and build healthy life-long habits?
+Working with a certified trainer sets you up for success by having a trusted resource to help guide you toward your goals systematically.
+It boils down to this, would you like to sweat for an hour with no structured plan, or would you like to learn a little about your body, optimize your movement, and build lifelong habits?

-- Clear objectives;
+- Clear objectives.

-- Provides you with tools and strategies to stay consistent, which helps you to function at your best;
+- Provides you with tools and strategies to stay consistent, which helps you to function at your best.

-- Helps develop specific skills, and the confidence to maintain your achievements on your own;
+- Helps develop specific skills and the confidence to maintain your achievements on your own.

 - It provides you with a customized and systematic training program to help you reach your goals safely.